 - Happy Fun-Time! – This would be a mild newsletter that does more congratulating than it does mocking.
 With phrases like, “The North Lauderdale Wildcats scored the highest points in the league for the second time this season!
 Good job, Timmy!”
 And “So close!
 The Tebros were just five points away from beating the Milwaukee Milkmen for the first time in league history!
 Keep trying, Josh!
 You can do it!”

 - Just the News – Basically, this is just a stats read, sort of like the stats/news that comes out in the matchups articles before every NFL game.
 “The Denver Elways are 4-1 the week after being blown out by more than 50 points.”
 And “Show Me Your TDs has faced the highest-scoring team in 3 of 9 weeks this season.”

 - Trash-Talk Central – Finally, this would be the most fun and cause the most banter after its delivery.
 This would be a much more evil-spirited newsletter, as if TMZ wrote your weekly newsletter.
-“Taste Dwayne Bowe officially made Nostradumbass their bitch this week, beating them for the fifth time in a row over the past three seasons.”
+“Taste Dwayne Bowe officially destroyed Nostradumbass this week, beating them for the fifth time in a row over the past three seasons.”
 And “Somebody needs to explain to Scoregasm how to fill out a lineup.
 This is the third time this season their team has scored the fewest points.
 Do they think this is like golf?”

 9. More League History

 Many sites, including CBSSports.com, now have league histories available to show stuff like past year’s draft results, previous year’s standings, and league records like Most Points Scored in a Season, and Longest Winning Streak.

 But what I’d like to see is everyone’s Average Draft Position, along with their records at each draft spot.
 Or number of transactions per year for each team.
 Which owner makes the most trades every season, and which ones never trade?
 Stuff like that.